pachyderm/docs/content/2.3.x/deploy-manage/deploy/google-cloud-platform.md

 1. [Deploy Pachyderm ](#6-deploy-pachyderm)
 1. Finally, you will need to install [pachctl](../../../getting-started/local-installation/#install-pachctl) to [interact with your cluster](#7-have-pachctl-and-your-cluster-communicate).
 1. And check that your cluster is [up and running](#8-check-that-your-cluster-is-up-and-running)
-1. (Optional) Install [JupyterHub and Pachyderm Mount Extension](#9-notebooks-users-install-pachyderm-jupyterlab-mount-extension) to experiment with your data in Pachyderm from your Notebook cells.

 {{% notice tip %}}
 **TL;DR**: